 Overall, the decision between a condo and a co-op is a personal one.
 Both have their pluses and minuses.
 Condos often cost more but allow a greater degree of freedom and flexibility than co-ops, and an easier approval process.
 With co-ops, you can save on closing costs, afford more square footage, and have lesser monthly fees, but you may lose the flexibility that is offered by condos.

 PLANNING TO BUY AN APARTMENT?
 CONTACT US FOR A FREE CONSULTATION WITH AN EXPERIENCED NYC REAL ESTATE ATTORNEY

 Disclosure: This is a blog by NYC real estate attorney.
-The materials contained here have been prepared for general informational purposes only and shall not be used as a substitute for consultation with a lawyer or interpreted as a legal advise.
+The materials contained here have been prepared for general informational purposes only and shall not be used as a substitute for consultation with a lawyer or interpreted as legal advice.